LazyDart/Ceneo-Scrape/README.md

 # Review Scraper Project

 This project is a web scraper implemented in Python using the Scrapy framework.
 It is designed to scrape reviews from the Ceneo website, while maintaining class balance between Positive, Negative and Neutral reviews.
-Scraper maintains roughly the same number of each classes throughout different categories of product.
+Scraper maintains roughly the same number of each classes throughout different categories of product.<br>
 It is a first part of my Sentiment Analysis of Ceneo Reviews project.
-For the second part go to: https://github.com/LazyDart/Review-Sentiment-Analysis
+For the second part go to:<br>
+https://github.com/LazyDart/Review-Sentiment-Analysis

 ## Key Features